Crowdfunding Investment Products

 As the trend of “niche consumption”—where consumers delve deeply into specific products or areas they prefer—gains traction, crowdfunding is experiencing rapid growth overseas as well.
 Notable examples include Kickstarter and Indiegogo in the U.S., Makuake in Japan, and ChitChit in Taiwan.
 According to market research firm Polaris Market Research, the crowdfunding market is expected to grow from 23 trillion won in 2022 to 78 trillion won by 2030.

-(Original: Wadiz Expands Its E-commerce Reach, Posts First Monthly Profit)
+(Original: Wadiz Expands Its E-commerce Footprint, Posts First Monthly Profit)